MileHacker Logo

 Waste Management & Recycling

-Waste management in Indonesia, including Jepara, has a challenge.
+Waste management in The nation of indonesia, including Jepara, has a challenge.
 Public recycling infrastructure is limited.
 Guests reduce, reuse, and recycle their waste by carrying out what they carry in, especially in natural areas.

 Sustainable Choices

 • Dispose of waste properly in bins.
-Use recycling bins where available.
+Use recycling bins if available.

 • Opt for reusable items from stores like Package Free Shop to lessen your impact on the environment.